Why Choose Dr. Scharf for Your Periodontal Needs?

 There are many reasons to choose Dr. Scharf!
 He is:

-- A Board Certified Periodontist (a standing that only one in three periodontists achieve).
+- A Board Certified Periodontist (Only 1 in 3 periodontists achieve this).

 - Certified LANAP laser procedure instructor.